Copenhagen Airport: Metro

 Line M2 of the Copenhagen Metro links the airport with the city centre in around 15 minutes.
-The Metro station is two floors above the underground rail station and continues on elevated tracks until it goes underground after 5 stations.
+The Metro station is two floors above the underground rail station and continues on elevated tracks until it goes underground after five stations.
 The metro trains run very frequently, in rush hours every four minutes, outside rush hours and on weekends every six minutes, and every 15/20 minutes at night.
-The metro runs to Kongens Nytorv station amongst other stations, from where you can connect to the new City Circle that runs through the Østerbro, Nørrebro, Frederiksberg districts amongst other places in Copenhagen.
+The metro runs to Kongens Nytorv station amongst other stations, where connections can be made to the City Circle that runs through the Østerbro, Nørrebro, Frederiksberg districts amongst other places in Copenhagen.